 1985 - A door detail by Wallace MacGregor.
 It's in the Long Beach Public Library collection.

-1985 - Time for the "Farewell to the Fox."
+1985 - Looking over toward the Imperial prior to the last shows at the Fox West Coast.
 Thanks to Matt Spero for sharing his photo.

 1985 - A last look at the statue of Venus in place on the facade.
 Thanks to Ron Mahan for sharing this from his collection.